rt7d5jtw/demo-ecommerce/README.md

 # Chocolate store

-## Simple Ecommerce Client
+## Ecommerce react client

-Simple Ecommerce client with React and Redux.
+Ecommerce client with React and Redux.
 Client with simple user access control, profile- and admindashboard, and checkout.